MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 ### About WDAC policy design

-Microsoft provides base signed policies including a block mode and an audit mode policies for Azure Stack HCI.
+Microsoft provides base signed policies including block mode and audit mode policies for Azure Stack HCI.
 Using the WDAC platform, the appropriate properties are defined for the policies.
-These properties include the options rules and the allow/deny rules that are updated on a regular basis as part of the continuous product updates.
+These properties include the options rules and the allow or deny rules that are updated regularly as part of the continuous product updates.

 #### Composition of base policies